NJUWallSpider/PDBO/README.md

 PDBO is a JAX implementation of primal-dual optimization for binary optimization, released with the paper **Smoothing Binary Optimization: A Primal-Dual Perspective**.

-The solver supports general differentiable continuous extensions on `[0, 1]^n`, with a fast quadratic/QUBO path for Max-Cut, MIS, LABS, and related problems.

 ## Installation